Who We Are

 Emily (she/her/hers) is a dramaturg, arts administrator, and educator.
 She provides support to the Residency play selections, PlayGym, and is Creator and Lead Mentor of the Storyteller Studio.
 Artistic homes have included Premiere Stages, Theater Masters; The Strides Collective; George Street Playhouse; Tectonic Theater Project and the Moment Work Institute; Keen Company; the Shakespeare Theatre of New Jersey; and the Writers Theatre of New Jersey.
 Along with new play development, she specializes in the research and development of devised and ensemble generated work.
 Emily’s served as the dramaturg on the devised piece 4320p: IMMERSION, conceived under the mentorship of Barbara Pitts McAdams and Scott Barrow of Tectonic Theater Project at Drew University.
 In August of 2019, Emily presented her undergraduate thesis research with this project as a Dramaturgy Debut Panelist at the Association for Theatre in Higher Education (ATHE) National Conference in Orlando.

 Emily was a member of the 2022 Kennedy Center Dramaturgy Intensive, under the mentorship of Mark Bly.
-Emily is also currently serving as the 2023 Literary Associate at Premiere Stages, in service of their Play Festival and Liberty Live Commission.
-She is a reader for She NYC Arts, the Playwrights Foundation/ Bay Area Playwright’s Festival, Premiere Stages, and Campfire Theatre Festival, and she has assisted various artists including Jamie V. Richards (Ensemble Studio Theatre), Eric Parness (Resonance Ensemble), and the late Rodney Gilbert (Yendor Productions).
+Emily is also currently serving as the Literary Associate at Premiere Stages, in service of their 2023 and 2024 Play Festivals and Liberty Live Commission.
+She is a reader for She NYC Arts and the Playwrights Foundation/ Bay Area Playwright’s Festival, and she has assisted various artists including Jamie V. Richards (Ensemble Studio Theatre), Eric Parness (Resonance Ensemble), and the late Rodney Gilbert (Yendor Productions).
 She is the Managing Director of The Strides Collective, consulting dramaturg for Theater Masters, and an assistant at Night Castle Management.
 Emily also produces an interview and story-based podcast.
 She is a proud member of LMDA and ATHE.
 BA, Drew University.
 You can read more about her on her website here

 Sandrine Dupiton (Associate Dramaturg)